 - In the Star Wars Expanded Universe, Han confronts an incredibly naive Imperial weapons designer about the projects she's worked on.
 Projects with names like Death Star, World Devastator, and Sun Crusher.
 Did she really think that these would be projects with peaceful applications?

 - The good airship Hubris in More Information Than You Require.

-- Harry Potter gives us Professor Remus Lupin who is a werewolf — "Remus" being a mythical child raised by wolves (brother to Romulus, founder of Rome), and "Lupin" as described above.
+- Professor Remus Lupin is a werewolf — "Remus" being a mythical child raised by wolves (brother to Romulus, founder of Rome), and "Lupin" as described above.
 In addition, out of the two Roman brothers, guess which one died (killed by his twin, even) when you have to be alive to found a city.
-He appears aware of this as he uses "Romulus" as a pseudonym for a radio broadcast late in the series.
-J.K.
-Rowling seems very fond of meaningful names.
+He appears aware of this, as he uses "Romulus" as a pseudonym for a radio broadcast late in the series.

-- There's also a minor werewolf character named Fenrir Greyback.
+- There's a werewolf character named Fenrir Greyback.
 Fenrir is the wolf-shaped son of Loki in Norse mythology, and Greyback is obvious.
-On the other hand, Fenrir likes being a werewolf so it's not impossible he chose the name deliberately.
+On the other hand, Fenrir likes being a werewolf, so it's not impossible he chose the name deliberately.